commercetools/commercetools-paypal-plus-integration/README.md

         ```
         POST http://paypal-plus-integration-server.com/${tenantName}/commercetools/create/payments/${ctpPaymentId}
         ```
-        If request was successful both response body and CTP payment object will have `approval_url` defined.
+        If request was successful both response body and CTP payment object will have `approvalUrl` defined.
-    1. Frontend uses returned `approval_url` to render available payment methods as described in the Paypal Plus integration documentation.
+    1. Frontend uses returned `approvalUrl` to render available payment methods as described in the Paypal Plus integration documentation.

 2. Execute payment after user successfully finished PayPal Plus checkout and was redirected back to the shop through `successUrl`.
     PayPal Plus will set 3 request parameters to `successUrl`: